Temporary and Contract Opportunities at George Brown Polytechnic

 We thank all interested applicants for responding, however, only candidates selected for an interview will be contacted.

-Campus Location(s): St. James Campus
+Campus Location(s): Waterfront Campus

-Hourly Rate: $24.18
+Hourly Rate: $34.33/hr

-George Brown College is committed to creating and sustaining an equitable and inclusive learning and working environment.
+George Brown Polytechnic is committed to creating and sustaining an equitable and inclusive learning and working environment.
 We encourage and actively seek applications from Indigenous, Black, racialized people, visible minorities, 2SLGBTQIA+ persons, all genders, and persons with disabilities.

 Position Summary: